amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 In this section, you’ll provision a complete development platform for your team by leveraging DevCS’s web interface.

-- Access your Developer Cloud Instance
-  - <u>When using on an Oracle-provided environment</u>: On your VNC viewer, using Firefox, Navigate to the Developer Cloud Service Instance link provided by your instructor.
   - <u>When using a Personal Trial</u>: Use the URL to your Developer Cloud Console you saved during the setup of your environment

 - On the Welcome page, click **New Project**.

 ![](images/150/image001-2.png)

 - Give your project a name that begins with your own name, such as **JohnDunbarATPLab**, to make your project unique.
 Then: